About Us

 President's Message

-Welcome to the NABJ-Milwaukee community!
+Welcome to NABJ-Milwaukee.

 NABJ-Milwaukee is the local chapter of the National Association of Black Journalists.